United States men's national under-18 soccer team

 The United States U-18 men's national soccer team is controlled by the United States Soccer Federation.
 The U.S. under-18 men's national team serves as a transition for players between the under-17 and the under-20 national teams.
 Though the team does not compete in a world championship, it competes in international tournaments and holds several domestic training camps throughout the year.

+Results and schedule

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.